Advertiser Disclosure

 Choose a card type based on your travel habits and loyalty preferences.

 Before applying for a travel card, make sure your credit score is in good shape.
-See our beginner's guide to building credit if you're not yet at 670+.
+See our Secured Card or Authorized User: Which Builds Credit Better? if you're not yet at 670+.

 How to Pick the Right Card for You